cyschneck/centerline-width/README.md

 * [OPTIONAL] plot_title (string): Change plot title, defaults to "River Coordinates: Valid Centerline = True/False, Valid Polygon = True/False"
 * [OPTIONAL] save_plot_name (string): Save the plot with a given name and location
 * [OPTIONAL] display_true_centerline (boolean): Display generated true centerline based on Voronoi diagrams
-* [OPTIONAL] transect_span_distance (int): Sum up n number of points around a center point to determine the slope (increase to decrease the impact of sudden changes), defaults to 6, must be greater than 2 (since the slope is found from the difference in position between two points), measured orthogonal to the centerline
+* [OPTIONAL] transect_span_distance (int): Sum up n number of points around a center point to determine the slope (increase to decrease the impact of sudden changes), defaults to 3, must be greater than 1 (since the slope is found from the difference in position between two points)
 * [OPTIONAL] apply_smoothing (boolean): Apply a B-spline smoothing to centerline
 * [OPTIONAL] flag_intersections (boolean): Display intersecting width lines as red in graph, defaults to True
 * [OPTIONAL] remove_intersections (boolean): Remove intersecting lines (but maintain the most width lines as possible) and only return non-intersecting width lines, defaults to False